Calvin Winters 1958 - 2020 - Obituary

 Calvin fought the good fight, he finished his race, he kept the faith.
 He now has heard, "Well done, my good and faithful servant," and received his crown of righteousness, from the righteous judge, a reward offered to all who love Calvin's savior and Lord, Jesus Christ, the Son of God.

-A celebration of his joy-filled life and legacy of faith will be held at 10:00 a.m., Monday, July 7, 2020 at The Church at Quail Creek in Amarillo, TX.
-Graveside services will be at 2:00 pm on Tuesday at West Lawn Memorial Park Fritch, TX under the direction of Minton Chatwell Funeral Directors of Fritch.
+A celebration of his joy-filled life and legacy of faith will be held at 10:00 a.m., Tuesday, July 7, 2020 at The Church at Quail Creek in Amarillo, TX.
+Graveside services will be at 2:00 pm Tuesday at West Lawn Memorial Park , outside of Fritch, TX.

 If you'd like to visit the family and share some of your favorite stories of Calvin, you can do so from 5:00 – 7:00 p.m. on Monday, July 6, 2020 at Minton Chatwell in Fritch, TX.